ebikatsudon/VTubeStudio/Plugins.md

 * **VTube Studio Stream Deck Plugin (not released yet)**
   * By Cazzar
   * Access all VTube Studio functionality directly using your Stream Deck, including triggering hotkeys and changing models.

-Please reach out on [Discord](https://discord.gg/denchisoft) if you want your plugin added to this list.

 ## How to use plugins?